 If you only own one website, Elementor Pro looks cheaper at $49, but this does not include any updates after 1 year - you'll have to renew it by paying 75% of the price, i.e. $36.75 from the 2nd year onwards.
-Whereas Thrive Architect might cost a little more at $67 but the price includes lifelong updates.
+Likewise, you'll only receive Thrive Architect updates while you are a member.
 Updates are absolutely necessary because new features and templates are continuously added, plus bug fixes and security updates in line with new technical trends.
-So Thrive will work out more cost effective, in my opinion.
+So this is something you may want to keep in mind.

 Ease Of Use

 In terms of maneuverability, I wouldn't say one is significantly easier than the other.

 I personally find Thrive Architect slightly easier than Elementor, when I change a format style, for example.
 In order to change a text colour, adjust the position and drop shadow, you just need to scroll up & down the side panel to find each feature with Thrive.
 Whereas with Elementor, the panel has three tabs; text colour is under "Style" tab and margin/padding setting is under "Advanced" tab.

 Also Thrive allows me to save colours that I frequently use, which I find very useful.
 Elementor does not have this feature.

 Both offer plenty of page templates, but again there's a clear difference.
 Elementor Pro is an all-rounder, there are 130+ page templates in variety of styles so that any new user can pick and start customising instead of building from scratch.